 9.1 Our website may include hyperlinks to, and details of, third party websites.

 9.2 We have no control over, and are not responsible for, the privacy policies and practices of third parties.

-You are responsible for letting us know if the Personal Data that we hold about you needs to be corrected or updated.
-You can do this by contacting us through email email@example.com or by telephone on: 01343 549 571.
+You are responsible for letting us know if the Personal Data that we hold about you or the Participant needs to be corrected or updated.
+You can do this by contacting us through email firstname.lastname@example.org or by telephone on: 01343 549 571.

 If we need to transfer Personal Data for processing to a Third Country (which is to say a country outside of the EU), we will only do so, where we have either:

 (b) lawful binding corporate rules are in place;